Oil rises as OPEC+ poised to act if demand weakens

-LONDON: Oil prices climbed on Friday after the producer group OPEC+ said it could review its production hike policy at short notice if oil demand collapsed due to a rising number of lockdowns, while Brent was on course for a sixth week of declines.
+LONDON: Oil prices climbed on Friday after the producer group OPEC+ said it could review its policy to hike output at short notice if oil demand collapsed due to a rising number of pandemic lockdowns.

-The Organization of the Petroleum Exporting Countries, Russia and allies, together called OPEC+, surprised the market on Thursday when it stuck to plans to add 400,000 barrels per day (bpd) supply in January.
+The Organization of the Petroleum Exporting Countries, Russia and allies, a grouping known as OPEC+, surprised the market on Thursday when it stuck to its plans to add 400,000 barrels per day (bpd) supply in January.

 “Its decision to continue increasing monthly crude production is a vote of confidence in the near-term demand outlook.
 Better said, OPEC+ is banking on the new Omicron variant not having a lasting impact on oil demand,” PVM said in a note.